 Biodiversity is defined as the variety of all life forms; the different plants, animals and microorganisms, their genes and the ecosystems of which they are a part.
-The conservation of biodiversity is one of the key principles of sustainability and Councils are required by the NSW Local Government Act 1993 to manage, protect and conserve local biodiversity.
+The conservation of biodiversity is one of the key principles of sustainability and Councils are required by the NSW Office of Environment, Energy and Science to manage, protect and conserve local biodiversity.

 There are a number of small pockets of remnant vegetation throughout the Strathfield Local Government Act and many of these are listed as Endangered Ecological Communities under the NSW Biodiversity Conservation Act 2016.
 These endangered ecological communities include Cooks River/Castlereagh Ironbark Forest, Sydney Turpentine Ironbark Forest and Coastal Saltmarsh.
 The fragmentation of these natural areas leaves them particularly vulnerable, making their management an important priority for Council.